 When a registration review is required, the Registrar will notify the PRO in writing.
-A review may be prompted by changes to legislation or government policy, an organization’s mandate or the Registrar becoming aware that an organization is not meeting its obligations.
-The Registrar will investigate if it is in the public interest and the interest of public safety for the organization’s continued registration.
-The Registrar may consider whether the PRO:
+A review may be prompted by changes to legislation, government policy, or an organization’s mandate.
+The Minister will ask the Registrar to investigate if it is in the public interest and the interest of public safety for the organization’s registration to continue.

 PROs and legislation

-Alberta Labour and Immigration is responsible for legislation that governs 22 non-health PROs.
+Alberta Advanced Education is responsible for legislation that governs 22 non-health PROs.

 - Consulting engineers: